G5/storext/README.md

 # Storext

-ActiveRecord::Base.store_accessor gives you accessors specific to PostgreSQL's `hstore` for storing hashes into a single column (See [ActiveRecord::Store][active_record_store]).

-Storex builds on top of that so that you can define more options such as:
+`ActiveRecord::Store` allows you to put data, like a hash, in a single column.
+The problem is that when you retrieve these values, they are strings.
+Storext aims to solve that.
+This is a layer on top of `ActiveRecord::Store` that uses Virtus to typecast the values and add other options like:

 * default values
 * type (`String`, `Integer`)

-Currently this gem uses [virtus](see https://github.com/solnic/virtus)
-so you can pass options that is accepted by [Virtus::Extensions#attribute](https://github.com/solnic/virtus#using-virtus-with-classes)
+Currently this gem uses [virtus](see https://github.com/solnic/virtus) so you can pass options that is accepted by [Virtus::Extensions#attribute](https://github.com/solnic/virtus#using-virtus-with-classes)

 ## Dependencies

-  * PostgreSQL
-  * ruby 2.1 (but may work on earlier versions)
+  * >= Rails 3.2.1 (only tested with 4.x)
-  * rails 4.0
+  * Virtus

 ## Installation